JosTorre/JosTorre.github.io/content/travels/europe/norway.md

 Connections to and back in Norway are pretty bad, so plan your trip in advance and don't miss a bus, ferry or train as you might need to wait until next day to catch the next.

 Of course the best way to travel in Norway is by car.
 Rent a car if possible and get student discount with Sixt Rental.
+Do mind that most highways in Norway have 80 km/h as speed limit, which will make you take longer to reach your destiny.
 If the distance is longer, take a plane, some companies also have student discounts.

 Finally, here I leave some pictures of the trips I made.
 Details I keep for myself as they are unique personal experiences.
 But feel free to ask me any questions about them on my socials.